simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/document_text_split_util.md

 ### `__init__` method docstring

-The class for the document's heading.<hr>
+This class is for the document's heading.<hr>

 **[Parameters]**